-Subcontractor Race/Gender Services/Products SBE Responsive David Freight Caucasian/Female Freight Transportation Services 2.7% Management LAW Contracting Caucasian/Female Freight Unloading and Inventory 1.5% LLC Services C.J.
-Hood Caucasian/Female Supply of Solar Lighting and 7.5% Company, Inc. Components · 11.7%
+Subcontractor Race/Gender Services/Products SBE Responsive David Freight Management Caucasian/Female Freight Transportation Services 2.7% LAW Contracting LLC Caucasian/Female Freight Unloading and Inventory Services 1.5% C.J.
+Hood Company, Inc. Caucasian/Female Supply of Solar Lighting and Components 7.5% 11.7%

 PROCUREMENT: On March 29, 2022, an Invitation for Bids was issued and formally advertised for the four (4) bus stop amenities-Shelters, Benches, Litter Receptacles, and Solar Lighting.
 By the closing date of June 03, 2022, three (3) bids were received.
 One bid was received from Tolar Manufacturing Company, Incorporated for the Shelters, one bid was received from Tournesol Siteworks for the Litter Receptacles, and two bids were received for the Solar Lighting from both Tolar Manufacturing Company and SELS USA, LLC.
 This award pertains to the Shelters and Solar Lighting only.
 In accordance with the instructions in the solicitation, award will be made to the lowest responsive responsible bidder for each of the amenities.
-Based on the evaluations and cost analysis conducted, the proposal from Tolar Manufacturing Company in the total amount of \$8,365,350.00 is determined to be the responsive responsible bidder for the Shelters and the proposal from SELS USA, LLC in the total amount of \$1,144,262.70 is determined to be the lowest responsive respo
+Based on the evaluations and cost analysis conducted, the proposal from Tolar Manufacturing Company in the total amount of \$8,365,350.00 is determined to be the responsive responsible bidder for the Shelters and the proposal from SELS USA, LLC in the total amount of \$1,144,262.70 is determined to be the lowest responsive responsible bidder for the Solar Lighting amenity.
+The term for both contracts is one (1) year from the Notice to Proceeds with four (4) one-year option periods.
+This resolution also includes a 25% contingency.